edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_1.md

 Guidelines for formatting map files:
   - Mapping files should be tab-delimited
   - The first column must be "#SampleIDs" (commented out using the `#`).
   -  SampleIDs are VERY IMPORTANT.
 Choose wisely!
-Ideally, a user who did not design the experiment should be able to distiguishes the samples easily.
+Ideally, a user who did not design the experiment should be able to distinguish the samples easily.
 In QIIME, SampleIDs must be alphanumeric characters or periods.
 They cannot have underscores.
   - The last column must be "Description".
   - There can be as many in-between columns of contextual data as needed.
   - If you plan to use QIIME for quality control (which we do not need because the PANDAseq merger included QC), the BarcodeSequence and LinkerPrimer sequence columns are also needed, as the second and third columns, respectively.